Skip to main content

 William Cunningham DO, MHA, MSUCOM IGH's Profile

-William Cunningham DO, MHA, MSUCOM IGH Related seminars and products
+William Cunningham DO, MHA, MSUCOM IGH Related Seminars and Products

 William Cunningham DO, MHA currently serves as the Associate Dean for Global Health and the Director of the Institute for Global Health (IGH) at the College of Osteopathic Medicine at Michigan State University.
 Dr. Cunningham was instrumental in the formation and approval of the Masters in Global Health and Certificate program that will matriculate students in January of 2020.
 In his current capacity of Associate Dean, he is responsible for advocating on the behalf of the four health care colleges at MSU for the education, research and cultural awareness of their graduate students.
 Additionally, IGH provides Study Abroad programs for pre-professional students interested in the delivery of health care in a global context.